-This policy incorporates guidelines and strategies contained in the following IB Assessment documentation: Assessment principles and practices - Quality assessments in a digital age: https://www.ibo.org/contentassets/1cdf850e366447e99b5a862aab622883/assessment-principles-and-practices-2018-en.pdf
+This policy incorporates guidelines and strategies contained in the following IB Assessment documentation: Assessment principles and practices - quality assessments in a digital age.

 IB students can demonstrate consolidation of their learning through the completion of all elements of the IB Diploma Programme, including the Core of CAS, EE and ToK.
-All IB students are encouraged to conform to the school homework guidance, which sets out a recommended schedule of 2-hour homework sessions per weekday evening.
+All IB students are encouraged to engage with their homework as set by their individual teachers, where there is an onus on significant independent learning.
 IB students are assessed in relation to identified levels of attainment, rather than in relation to the work of other students.